-We are committed to offering an inquiry-based curriculum with definitive educational outcomes as guided by the Early Years Learning Framework and the National Quality Standards.
-The Early Years Curriculum is delivered by highly qualified staff who work hard to uphold the high standard expected at St Mary’s Anglican Girls’ School.
+The Early Years teaching team offer dedicated programs where diversity is embraced and we are committed to offering an inquiry-based curriculum with definitive educational outcomes as guided by the Early Years Learning Framework and the National Quality Standards.
+The Early Years' Curriculum is delivered by highly qualified staff who work hard to uphold the high standard expected at St Mary’s Anglican Girls’ School.
 Teachers work in partnership with families through open communication and they make optimum use of the naturally resourced outdoor environment and the indoor home-like environment created for students, families, educators and community members.

 We aim to: